Skip to content

 3. Identify goals

-When your discovery call starts, the first thing you need to do is identify sales goals.
+When your sales discovery call starts, the first thing you need to do is identify sales goals.
 These are:

 • The company’s short-term and long-term sales strategy goals.